ros-controls/ros2_control/hardware_interface/doc/joints_userdoc.rst

 URDF
 #############

 URDF is the default format to describe robot kinematics in ROS.
 However, only serial kinematic chains are supported, except for the so-called mimic joints.
 See the `URDF specification <http://wiki.ros.org/urdf/XML/joint>`__ for more details.
-For the mimic joints, we can read

-  This tag is used to specify that the defined joint mimics another existing joint.
-The value of this joint can be computed as value = multiplier * other_joint_value + offset.

-It can be defined in the following way in the URDF
+Mimic joints can be defined in the following way in the URDF

   .. code-block:: xml